alibaba/bifrostui/packages/bui-core/src/ScrollView/index.en-US.md

 ---

 group: Layout
-name: ScrollView Scroll View
+name: ScrollView
----

-# ScrollView Scroll View
+# ScrollView

-Used to handle scenarios where scrolling occurs within elements, and it encapsulates events for scrolling as well as reaching the start or end of a scroll.
-It can also actively control its scroll position.
-On the mini-program side, Taro's ScrollView component is used directly, while on the H5 side, it is implemented directly using React and aligns with the parameters.
+Handles scenarios where scrolling is required within an element, encapsulating events for scrolling and reaching the start or end.
+It also allows manual control of scroll positions.
+On the mini-program side, it directly uses Taro's ScrollView component, while on the H5 side, it employs React for implementation, aligning the parameters.

 > Mini-program documentation reference: <https://docs.taro.zone/docs/components/viewContainer/scroll-view>

-## Code Examples

-### Basic Usage
+## Basic Usage

 ```tsx
 import { ScrollView, Button, Stack } from '@bifrostui/react';